The Top 100 Foods High In Polyphenols

 Due to all these different herbs and spices, curry powder provides a wide range of nutrients.

-A randomized, controlled trial shows that curry powder induces improvements in endothelial flow-mediated vasodilation after eating a meal (35).
+A randomized, controlled trial indicated that curry powder induces improvements in endothelial flow-mediated vasodilation after eating a meal (35).

 28. Sweet Cherry (274 mg per 100g)